The Archives staff will answer questions through Ask an Archivist that fall within a narrow range.

 A list of professional genealogists who are also members of the Georgia Genealogical Society.

-A list of members of the Georgia Chapter of the Association of Professional Genealogists.
+You may wish to contact the Georgia Chapter of the Association of Professional Genealogists and request a referral

 You can receive answers to brief, factual questions by using Ask an Archivist.
 These services are especially appropriate if you are looking for the date of a specific event, information about a specific location, information about our holdings (such as whether we have a specific book, or specific types of records for a certain time period) or information about our reference services.